We have a number of partnerships with organisations from across the world that contribute to our work. Read about some of these below.

 Oxfam partnership

-The UWS-Oxfam Partnership is an innovative model of research and knowledge exchange between University of the West of Scotland, Oxfam Scotland and a range of civil society organisations.
+The UWS-Oxfam Partnership is an innovative model of research and knowledge exchange between the University of the West of Scotland and Oxfam Scotland.

 Under the umbrella of the Partnership, the impact of public policies on equality, sustainability and poverty in Scotland have been critically examined.
 The overarching aim of the Partnership’s diverse activities has been to inform the public debate about the future of Scotland.